mapircamera/Kernel/interfacing-with-kernel/software-interface/updating-kernel-stack-firmware.md

 #Updating Kernel Camera Stack Firmware

 The Kernel camera stack is the 3 main circuit boards of the camera (not including the sensor board).
 The main camera may require periodic firmware updates to provide access to the newest features or performance improvements.
+When updating each camera please remove the cameras from any array arrangement that uses the link boards.
 Below are the instructions to update the camera firmware:

 ##Powering the Camera On in Boot Mode